gisquick/gisquick-doc/docs/datasets.rst

 TFW world file.

 Natural Earth is very useful collection of data.
-Most of their attributes are equally important for mapmaking.
+Most of their attributes are equally important for map-making.
 They contain embedded feature names, which are ranked by relative importance.
 Other attributes facilitate faster map production, such as width attributes assigned to river segments for creating tapers, etc.